 - Download and install Tableau Desktop - Download and install Anaconda (and be able to launch Jupyter notebooks) OR play around with Google Colab.
-(Colab requires internet and Anaconda doesn't)
+(Colab requires internet and Anaconda doesn't) - D3 or Vega-Lite folks: sign up for Observable

-- Tidy Data, Hadley Wickham - Good enough to great: A quick guide for better data visualizations (see Canvas) - Machine Learning for Hackers, John Myles White & Drew Conway: Chapter 2: Data Exploration - Optional: Now You See It, Stephen Few, Chapter 10: Distribution Analysis - Optional: The Visual Display of Quantitative Information, Edward Tufte, Chapter 1: Graphical Excellence
+- Tidy Data, Hadley Wickham - Good enough to great: A guick guide for better data visualizations (see Canvas) - Machine Learning for Hackers, John Myles White & Drew Conway: Chapter 2: Data Exploration - Optional: Now You See It, Stephen Few, Chapter 10: Distribution Analysis - Optional: The Visual Display of Quantitative Information, Edward Tufte, Chapter 1: Graphical Excellence

-Lecture #2: Charts + Python + Introduction to Tableau + Looker
+Lecture #2: Charts + Javascript + Python + Introduction to Tableau + Looker

 - We will cover basic chart types, how chart types encode data and how they can be used.
-We will also discuss problems with various chart types, and we will provide an introduction to Tableau and Python. - We will dive deeper into Tableau Desktop capabilities such as simple calculations, time between dates, data validations, etc. We will also cover how to analyze data with Looker and create dashboards.
+We will also discuss problems with various chart types, and we will provide an introduction to Tableau, D3 (Javascript) and Seaborn (Python). - We will dive deeper into Tableau Desktop capabilities such as simple calculations, time between dates, data validations, etc. We will also cover how to analyze data with Looker and create dashboards.